 - Turn The Heating On Full

-Wait until your radiators have reached their maximum heat.
+First of all, switch on your heating system and wait until your radiators have reached their maximum heat.

 - Check Each Radiator For Cold Spots

 Carefully run your hand along the top of each radiator.
 If you feel any cold areas, that is a sign that the radiator needs bleeding.

 Make a note of which radiators need bleeding as you go through the house.

 - Turn The Heating Off And Allow It To Cool Down